johanlinaker/ospology/ospo-book/content/en/05-chapter.md

 The case study of Linåker et al. (2024) presents organizations with a valuable approach for proactively identifying potential health issues of open source projects that they rely on.
 Findings can be used as practical guidance and complement when consulting existing sources such as the CHAOSS project and the OpenSSF scorecard project.
 Applying the approach Linåker et al. (2024) for diagnosing symptoms early and applying necessary treatments, organizations can mitigate risks and ensure their OSS dependencies' long-term viability and security.
 This proactive approach enhances the stability and reliability of software products and contributes to the overall sustainability of the open source ecosystem.

+## Resources

+Linåker, J., Olsson, T., & Papatheocharous, E. (2024).
+How to Assess the Health of Open Source Software dependencies in an Organization's Intake Process: Insights from an Interview-survey and Case Study.
+Under review in a Software Engineering journal.

+Linåker, J., Papatheocharous, E., & Olsson, T. (2022).
+How to characterize the health of an Open Source Software project?
+A snowball literature review of an emerging practice.
+In the 18th International Symposium on Open Collaboration.
+DOI: https://doi.org/10.1145/3555051.3555067

+Lumbard, K., Germonprez, M., and Goggins, S. (2023).
+An Empirical Investigation of Social Comparison and Open Source Community Health, Information Systems Journal, 34(2), 499-532.